elexive-com/elexive-calc/resources/JourneyPlanner.md

 # Journey Planner Component

+> **Status**: Implemented
+> **Last Updated**: May 16, 2025
+> **AI Keywords**: journey, transformation, stages, sequential, navigation, discovery

 ## Overview

 The Journey Planner component provides an immersive, visual representation of the client transformation journey, allowing executives to understand the sequential nature of business transformation and discover modules that support each phase.
 This standalone component transforms the traditional consulting approach by organizing services into a clear, chronological narrative that guides customers through their transformation path.

-> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and journey integration.
+> **Note:** This component adheres to the [Elexive Solution Builder Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and journey integration.

 ## Strategic Purpose

 The Journey Planner component addresses several key customer needs identified in our research:

-1. **Sequential Understanding**: Helps executives visualize transformation as a chronological process
+1. **Sequential Understanding**: By helping executives visualize transformation as a chronological process
-2. **Stage-Specific Focus**: Allows customers to focus on their current implementation stage
+2. **Stage-Specific Focus**: By allowing customers to focus on their current implementation stage
-3. **Contextual Discovery**: Presents modules within the relevant phase of transformation
+3. **Contextual Discovery**: By presenting modules within the relevant phase of transformation
-4. **Transformation Narrative**: Creates a compelling story about how transformation unfolds
+4. **Transformation Narrative**: By creating a compelling story about how transformation unfolds

+## Core Functionality

+1. **Journey Stage Visualization**
+   - Displays transformation as a sequential, four-stage process
+   - Uses distinct visual treatment for each journey stage
+   - Provides clear navigation between different stages
+   - Shows current position in the overall transformation journey

+2. **Module Discovery by Stage**
+   - Filters modules based on their applicability to each journey stage
+   - Presents contextually relevant modules for the selected stage
+   - Adapts content display to match the selected journey phase
+   - Maintains consistent module presentation with other selection interfaces

+3. **Stage Transition Navigation**
+   - Enables intuitive progression through transformation stages
+   - Provides clear visual feedback for the active journey stage
+   - Allows non-linear exploration of the full transformation journey
+   - Creates visual continuity between different journey phases

+4. **Journey Context Education**
+   - Provides stage-specific descriptions of transformation phases
+   - Educates users about transformation progression and milestones
+   - Sets appropriate expectations for each journey stage
+   - Creates business context for module selection decisions

 ## Component-Specific Design Decisions

 ### Journey Visualization Design

-The journey visualization represents a key UX decision point, creating a guided pathway through transformation:
+This component implements a specialized navigation approach that follows the guidelines in [Interaction Patterns](./DesignGuidelines.md#3-navigation):

-1. **Journey Steps** - The connected journey phase cards:
+1. **Journey Steps** - Transformation stage navigation:
    - Use distinct color-coding for each stage (blue, amber, green, purple)
    - Include numerical indicators (1,2,3,4) to reinforce sequential nature
    - Feature stage-specific iconography for visual recognition
    - Connect with directional arrows to indicate progression
    - Apply dramatic visual state changes between active and inactive stages

-2. **Active State Design** - When a journey step is selected:
+2. **Active State Design** - Selection feedback implementation:
    - Background color changes to the full saturation of the stage color
    - Text changes to white for maximum contrast
    - Icon colors adjust for visibility against the colored background
    - Number indicator inverts colors to maintain visibility
    - Shadow effect increases to create depth and focus

-3. **Content Transition** - The module display for the selected stage:
+3. **Content Transition** - Dynamic content display:
    - Updates dynamically to show only relevant modules
    - Includes clear heading showing the active stage
    - Maintains consistent module card design across the application